SLO error budgets

 - Lifts any active feature-freezes, regardless of recovery state.
 The reset is an explicit platform-team call that it's safe to ship again — on-call carries the risk of resuming at elevated burn until the rolling window catches up.

-Reset cadence is documented in infra/terraform/modules/monitoring/slo_budget.tf and surfaced in the SLO dashboard panel once PR #573 lands.
+Reset cadence is documented in infra/tf/gcp/modules/monitoring/slo_budget.tf; current burn rates, remaining budget, and time-to-exhaust projections are surfaced in the SLO burn dashboard defined in infra/tf/gcp/modules/monitoring/dashboards.tf.

 Escalation